 All states have laws that protect some of your property from judgment creditors, meaning the creditor cannot sieze it to enforce its judgment.
 In most states, your clothing, furniture, personal effects, and public benefits can't be taken to pay a debt.
 Nor can some of the equity in your car and house, most of your wages, and most retirement pensions.

 However, if the judgment creditor pursues a lien, levy, wage attachment, or assignment order against property that is exempt by state law, you must claim the property as exempt in order to protect it.
-You may also be able to claim that if the creditor takes the property, you will suffer financial hardship.
-(Learn more about liens, levies, and wage garnishments.)
+You might also be able to claim that if the creditor takes the property, you will suffer financial hardship.
+(To learn more, see Using Exemptions to Protect Property From Judgment Creditors.)

 Any time the sheriff or marshal levies against your property, you must be notified.
 You can request a hearing, which is usually called something like a claim of exemption hearing, to argue that it will be a financial hardship on you if the property is taken, or that your property is exempt under state law.
 If you lose that hearing and your wages are attached, you can request a second hearing if your circumstances have changed, causing you hardship (for example, you have sudden medical expenses or must make increased support payments).

 Here is an overview of how a claim of exemption hearing normally works:

 When your employer notifies you of a wage attachment request, or you are notified of a property levy (such as a bank account attachment) or an assignment order, you will be told in writing how to file a claim of exemption—that is, how to tell the judgment creditor you consider the property unavailable.
 The time period in which you must file your claim is usually short and strictly enforced—don't miss it.